mike-north/typescript-courses/packages/website/content/blog/intermediate-v1/04-type-queries/index.md

 }
 ```

-A common use of `typeof` is to obtain a type representing the "static site" of a class (meaning: constructor, `static` properties, and other things not present on an _instance_ of the class)
+A common use of `typeof` is to obtain a type representing the "static side" of a class (meaning: constructor, `static` properties, and other things not present on an _instance_ of the class)

 ```ts twoslash
 class Fruit {